 Girls usually take ten Key Stage 4 subjects at GCSE chosen in Year 9.
 They take a core of English, English Literature and Mathematics.
 Then choose to study either separate sciences at GCSE or the combined Trilogy Science award.
 Students that select Trilogy have a further free choice of GCSE subjects.
 All are required to choose one humanity (from Geography, History or Religious Studies) and one language from French or German, Spanish or Russian, or Latin currently at Key Stage 3.

-There are also opportunities to opt for Computer Science, Music, Physical Education, Art and Design & Technology.
+There are also opportunities to opt for Computer Science, Music, Physical Education, PSHCE, Art and Design & Technology.
 From September 2022 there will also be the option to study GCSE Drama.
 There is an options evening where Year 9 parents are given details about the range of courses on offer.
 Students are able to discuss their choices throughout the spring term following a careful advice and guidance programme.

 Key Stage 5

-In Years 12-13 (the Sixth Form) a range of A Level subjects and hence meets the 16-19 study programme requirements.
+In Years 12-13 (the Sixth Form) the school offers a range of academic A Level subjects and hence meets the 16-19 study programme requirements.
 All girls in Year 12 take three or four A Levels and most will continue with a maximum of three option choices into Year 13, with the opportunity to complete the Extended Project Qualification.
 The PSHE programme includes preparation for UCAS application towards the end of Year 12.